Official Website of the

 If you walk into my parents' house, you will see Catholic art everywhere.
 There is a crucifix in every room, and sometimes there are multiple.
 My mom also made a point of celebrating the feast days of the saints and holy days in a special way.
 Even one of the games that my siblings and I would play was Mass, where I would, of course, be the priest since I was the oldest.
 All of that is to say that it was very easy to be Catholic in my family, and I never questioned it.
 My family and my faith were literally all that I knew.

 The first time that my faith began to look different was in high school when I started to get involved in CYM (Catholic Youth Ministry).
 For the first time I was experiencing my faith in a new way that did not come from my family, and a huge part of this was service.
-My first experiences in youth ministry were in 9th and 10th grade when I joined a group going on mission trips in which we did work to support the impoverished communities that we visited.
+My first experiences in youth ministry were in 9th and 10th grades when I joined a group going on mission trips in which we did work to support the impoverished communities that we visited.

 Later, this aspect of service was strengthened when I got involved in diocesan youth ministry and participated in Catholic Charities Summer Institute (C²SI), which is a camp for youth to learn about Catholic social teachings, and to serve the poor and least fortunate in the Little Rock area.
 Up until these experiences I had mostly been spoon fed the faith, and it was really the faith of my parents instead of my own faith.

-However, through youth ministry I felt for the first time that my Catholic faith, which I had received from my family was actually mine.
+However, through youth ministry I felt for the first time that my Catholic faith, which I had received from my family, was actually mine.
 It felt like something I wanted for myself and not just because of my family.
 With this deepening desire to make my faith my own, I became more involved in youth ministry and also drew closer to the Lord in prayer, especially in Mass and eucharistic adoration.
 It was through my prayer before the Eucharist that God began to make it more clear to me how he was calling me closer to himself in a particular way as a priest.

 Whenever I began to think really seriously about the priesthood, it was not a foreign idea to me.
 As I said before, my faith was something very natural to me, and I even have priests in my family, so the idea of being a priest has always seemed like an option to me.
 Even as a little kid I felt drawn to priests and would sometimes say that I was going to be a priest.